NapthaAI/openstackbench/README.md

 ## Contributing

 We welcome contributions!

-Please see our development guidelines in [CLAUDE.md](CLAUDE.md) for detailed information about:
-- Development setup and workflows
-- Testing guidelines and patterns
-- Architecture decisions and patterns
-- Code style and conventions
+- **Agent implementations**: Add evaluation for more coding agents
+- **Benchmark tasks**: Add new types of tasks to expand what the benchmark evaluates (e.g. use of APIs via API docs)
+- **Metrics**: Enhance quality assessment by adding or improving evaluation metrics

 ## Status